 Media sites often embed videos of artists they’re covering to help make the article more engaging.
 Venues and festivals also like to use video on their websites to promote artists they’ve booked.
 So be sure to embed a few of your best videos in your digital press kit to make it easy to find high-quality videos.

 Catch the attention of industry & media with a professional electronic press kit integrated onto your own website in minutes.
-Sign up free with Bandzoogle today!
+Sign up with Bandzoogle today!

 5. Articles / reviews